 A ternary operator used to evaluate a condition as either true or false, with values assigned for each outcome.
 It is a shorthand way to express an if-else condition.

-Include rules are a type of Processing Rule that is used to send only the data you'd like in your Sumo Logic account (a "whitelist" filter).
+Include rules are a type of Processing Rule that is used to send only the data you'd like in your Sumo Logic account (an "allowlist" filter).
 This type of filter can be very useful when the list of log data you want to send to Sumo Logic is easier to filter than setting up exclude filters for all of the types of messages you'd like to exclude.

 Ingest budgets control the capacity of daily log ingestion volume sent to Sumo Logic from Collectors.